manhtai/manhtai.github.io/content/posts/print-unicode-to-thermal-printer-using-react-native.md

 Firstly, you must get a library to print arbitrary characters to a thermal printer.
 We used [react-native-bluetooth-serial][3] for our ERP app.

-It's API for print out a message as simple as this:
+It's API for printing out a message as simple as this:

 ```javascript
 BluetoothSerial.write(Buffer|String data)
 ```

-Secondly, you must know that a thermal printer will support a kind of ESC/POS commands for parameterizing printed characters, like change font family, font size, barcode printing, etc. Depend on what thermal printer manufacturer you are using, it will have some groups of commands that we can use, for example, we can find ECS/POS reference about Epson printer [here][4].
+Secondly, you must know that a thermal printer will support some kind of ESC/POS commands for parameterizing printed characters, like changing font family, font size, barcode printing, etc. Depending on what thermal printer manufacturer you are using, it will have some groups of commands that we can use, for example, we can find ECS/POS reference about Epson printer [here][4].

 So all we need to print out Vietnamese characters is to send out some